vinheim3/CHIP-8/README.md

 WIP readme

 # Main folder:
-Assembler for my assembly interpretation of CHIP-8 opcodes, CHIP-8 virtual machine which interprets CHIP-8 binary instructions, Text file containing organized list of opcodes,
+Assembler for my assembly interpretation of CHIP-8 opcodes
+CHIP-8 virtual machine which interprets CHIP-8 binary instructions, Text file containing organized list of opcodes,
 Script to convert sprites in a text file to its CHIP-8 hex counterparts